Manage your registered trade mark

 - you explain to the IPO why you failed to renew your mark in time.

-Under the new Trade Mark Regulations 2018, certain rules around restoring lapsed trade marks have changed.
-From 14 January 2019, to restore your mark, you will have to satisfy the IPO that your failure to renew was unintentional.
-You also won't be able to take infringement action against someone who used your expired mark in good faith while the mark was off the register.
-Find out more about the changes to trade mark law in the UK.
+To restore your mark, you will have to satisfy the IPO that your failure to renew was unintentional.
+You also can't take infringement action against someone who used your expired mark in good faith while the mark was off the register.

 Restoration is not automatic.
 It will cost you an additional £100 on top of the usual renewal fees.
 You must apply by post to restore your expired trade mark.